Opportunity – Seven Mission Jobs You Haven’t Heard of

-There’s a widely accepted myth in the world of missions that needs to be busted.
-It is this: that all missionaries are preachers.
-But as it turns out missionaries do many very different jobs.
+There’s a myth in the missions world that needs to be busted: that all missionaries are preachers.
+As it turns out, missionaries do many different jobs.

 The truth is that pioneers use anything and everything that allows them to share the Good News.
 After all, Paul was a tentmaker, which is a little surprising if you think about it.
 And if you think that was outside the box, you should see what today’s missionaries do to introduce people to Jesus.
 Here are seven jobs you might find surprising.